Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

   *ANSI/IEEE Std 91-1984* and *IEC 60617* define standardized symbols for logic gates used in circuit diagrams.
 ]

-#Block(color: teal)[
-  *Two symbol styles:*
-  - *Distinctive shapes* (American): AND = D-shape, OR = shield, etc.
-  - *Rectangular* (IEC): All gates use rectangles with symbols inside

-  We primarily use distinctive shapes (more intuitive for learning).
-]

 #note[
-  Both standards are widely used in industry.
-Engineers must recognize both notations.
+  Two styles exist: *Distinctive shapes* (American: AND = D-shape, OR = shield) and *Rectangular* (IEC: rectangles with symbols).
+We use distinctive shapes.
+Both are widely used in industry.
 ]

 == Standard Logic Gates: Visual Symbols